Diocesan Celebration Scheduled

 Eucharistic Holy Hour

-Amarillo—The public is invited to attend and take part in a Eucharistic Holy Hour on Tuesdays from 5:30pm to 6:30pm at St. Hyacinth Church, 4500 West Hills Trail.
-The hour begins with Exposition of the Blessed Sacrament, followed by a homily, Silent Meditation, Common Prayer and concluding with Benediction.
-Holy Hour is followed by Mass at 6:30.
-Adoration of the Blessed Sacrament is also offered on Saturday afternoons prior to the 5:00 Mass from 4:30 to 5:00.
-Learn more by calling the parish office at St. Hyacinth Church, 806-358-1351.
+Amarillo—The public is invited to attend and take part in a Eucharistic Holy Hour on Thursdays at St. Hyacinth Church, beginning at 5:30, at 4500 West Hills Trail.
+The hour begins with Exposition of the Blessed Sacrament, followed by a homily, silent meditation, common prayer and concluding with Benediction.
+Mass follows at 6:30.
+For further information please call the parish office at St. Hyacinth Church, 806-358-1351.

 Prison Ministry